 Let’s set the scene with a flashback to an event we were once involved in:

 Our client had requested that we erect a bedouin tent on the balcony of the venue: a high-rise building.
 After getting the thumbs up from the managing company, we were all systems go.
 As our team stepped into the elevator – so did the client’s logistics engineer.
 An encounter which can only be described as serendipitous ensued: he informed us that the balcony could not, in fact, support the weight of a bedouin tent.
-Had we not crossed paths, over 200 guests would have plunged to their death.
+Had we not crossed paths, over 200 guests would have plunged to their death, highlighting the importance of having an in-depth understanding of event compliance.

 The moral of the story?
 The devil is in the (technical) details.